Estevefact/Estevefact.github.io/README.md

 the color are only for 50 categories at maximum

 ## Explanation
-These are 3092 short stories all under 7 minutes long approximately  an scraped and annotated by me, wikipedia and the help of some LLMs.
+These are 3092 short stories all under 8 minutes long approximately  an scraped and annotated by me, wikipedia and the help of some LLMs.
 I embedded these stories using one of the best open source models for Spanish classification and extraction with high enough input tokens so that the entire story would fit that I could find at that moment.
 All stories are in spanish originally.
 I used full open source models and computers (including GPUS) that were all free as a self limitation.
 I used Pinecone as a VectorDB.
 The Author LInks was created using the Wikipedia API and seeing which other authors were mentioned, some of the authors coulnd't get scraped by a wikipedia page so there is still work to be done.
-Thank you open source people and free trials or amounts per month!!
+Thank you open source people, literature databases in spanish that are too old like amediavoz.com and free trials or amounts per month for making this possible!!

 # Models used:
 - Translation: NLLB